Back to Blog

 • Companies that adopt Foundation MVPs achieve profitability, on average, 18 months faster.

 • They report spending 60% less on critical engineering maintenance and bug fixes after year one, freeing up resources for innovation.
+This translates to an average of 25% more engineering time dedicated to new feature development.

 The real question isn’t whether you can afford to build it right from the outset.
 Given the escalating costs of technical debt, security breaches, and missed market opportunities, the more pertinent question is whether your business can afford not to.